-EFA will use the financial return ('Fin.Return') to consolidate trusts' financial results and position into the DfE group accounts.
-Each trust will populate their Fin.Return from their own audited financial statements for the period ended 31 August 2014.
+EFA will use the financial return to consolidate trusts' financial results and position into the DfE group accounts.
+Each trust will populate their financial return from their own audited financial statements for the period ended 31 August 2015.

-Wherever possible, entries in the Fin.Return can be sourced directly from the financial statements without any amendment (green cells).
+Wherever possible, entries in the financial return should be sourced directly from what would appear in the financial statements without any amendment (green cells).
 Some entries will require some degree of aggregation or disaggregation of financial statement balances or new SORP-style disclosures (amber cells) and a third category require completely new balances that do not map to existing SORP disclosures (red cells).

-To ease the process of completing the Fin.Return, we have split it into three worksheets; the statement of financial activity (Fin.Return - SoFA), the balance sheet (Fin.Return - BS) and other notes (Fin.Return - Other Notes).
-In this way, the notes and analyses related to the primary statements (the statement of financial activity and the balance sheet) appear directly under the relevant primary statement rather than being distributed throughout a larger worksheet as they were previously.
+To ease the process of completing the financial return, we have split it into three worksheets; the statement of financial activity (Fin.Return - SoFA), the balance sheet (Fin.Return - BS) and other notes (Fin.Return - Other Notes).
+In this way, the notes and analyses related to the primary statements (the statement of financial activity and the balance sheet) appear directly under the relevant primary statement.